TimerErTim/downlomatic/README.md

 ## Project State

 I, the project owner, am currently attending the [higher technical college of Grieskirchen](https://github.com/HTBLA-Grieskirchen).
-That education takes about as much time as a full time job, not counting homework and similar tasks.
+My education takes me about as much time as a full time job, not counting homework and similar tasks.
 Because of this, the development pace is not as fast as it could be.
 Nonetheless, I am committed to this project and will continue to work on it.
 Just be aware that development might be or become a little slow.